 Further reading: Grad Student Tax Lie #8: You Can Claim the Earned Income Tax Credit

 When you are trying to determine if you should file a tax return as an independent adult vs. a dependent of your parents, it is more difficult to qualify as independent with fellowship income rather than an equal amount of W-2 income.
-(This only applies to students.)
+(This only applies to students under age 24.)
 While education expenses count as part of the amount of money that goes toward your “support,” scholarships and fellowships that you won do not count as you providing your own support.

-What other weird tax situations have you encountered due to your fellowship income?
+What other weird tax situations have you encountered due to your fellowship or training grant income?

 Join Our Phinancially Distinct Community